thomasyu888/Heatmap-D3/README.md

 # Interactive heatmap
 Given a feature matrix/annotations, this will display an interactive Heatmap with hover over ability and zoom by selection capability.
-With the help of rCharts, this javascript function is able to be used R:
+With the help of rCharts, and Shiny, this javascript function is able to be used R:

->Source(....)

->methods = ward.D, ward.D2, single, complete, average, mcquitty, median, centroid

->iHeatmap(mainData, metaData, method = "complete")
+> Change m (main data), d (column annotations), f(row annotations) in server.R.
+Run App!

 Look at example.R for reference